7 November 2013

 Presenters will be invited to submit conference papers (3000–4000 words) for publication in a special edition of the University of Sydney Papers in Human Movement, Health and Coach Education (HMHCE), which is a peer-reviewed journal.
 It is published by the Youth, Sport and Health research network, within the Faculty of Education and Social Work, at the University of Sydney, Australia.

-Information about the University of Sydney Papers in HMHCE journal and general submission policies can be found at sydney.edu.au/edsw/research/centres_and_networks/ysh/hmhce/about.shtml.
-Further information for journal contributors and evaluation guidelines can be found at sydney.edu.au/edsw/research/centres_and_networks/ysh/hmhce/contributors.shtml.
+Information about the University of Sydney Papers in HMHCE journal and general submission policies can be found at sydney.edu.au/education_social_work/research/centres_and_networks/ADPN/HMHCE-papers/about.shtml.
+Further information for journal contributors and evaluation guidelines can be found at http://sydney.edu.au/education_social_work/research/centres_and_networks/ADPN/HMHCE-papers/contributors.shtml.

 Professor Richard Light, School of Health Sciences, University of Ballarat